Dissected 3D CNNs: Temporal Skip Connections for Efficient Online Video Processing: Methodology

-At the network's input, the current frame together with the previous two frames are passed to the network in order to capture pixel-wise motion information, which is critical for motion intensive datasets such as Jester dataset \cite{materzynska2019jester}.
-At the first iteration, the initial frame is replicated since there are no previous frames.
-Same padding is also applied at $concat$ operations for the first iteration as the cache for the intermediate volumes is empty.
+At inference time, only the current frame or current frame with previous two frames are passed to the network depending on the task at hand.
+The reason of leveraging previous two frames is to capture pixel-wise motion information, which is critical for motion intensive datasets such as Jester dataset \cite{materzynska2019jester}.
+At the first iteration, same padding is applied at $concat$ operations since the cache for the intermediate volumes is empty.
 For D-ResNet-50,101 architectures, an additional $conv\_last$ block is used in order to reduce the output feature dimension from 2048 to 512.
 So, all D-ResNet architectures produce a 512-dimensional feature vector for every frame.
 After obtaining frame-level features, a spatiotemporal modeling mechanism is required to produce class-conditional probabilities, which is explained in the next section.